 People who are going through a divorce are very prone to alcohol addiction for two reasons.
 One, because they are stressed and they are using alcohol to numb the pain and anxiety of the divorce, and two, because they are out a lot, at bars and restaurants and on dinner dates, where everyone is drinking.

 Be careful about the drinking for yourself, but regarding your date, if he or she is ordering drinks right and left at dinner, two things.
-Be smart enough not to get into a car if the person is driving, and secondly, recognize that he or she is a drinker before you get into a relationship with him.
+Be smart enough not to get into a car if the person is driving, and secondly, recognize that he or she could be a big drinker and even an alcoholic.